Jak and Daxter: Collections and remasters

-Gameplay
+Gameplay and common elements

+Mechanics

 The series consists of four single-player-only games, and two that include multiplayer.
 The series is primarily a story-based platformer presented in the third-person perspective.
 The player can explore a multitude of different areas in an open world environment and can perform several melee attacks.
 A substance called Eco can also be manipulated to enhance the player's abilities, with differently-colored Eco having different effects.
 Red Eco enhances the damage dealt and yields one impervious to damage from Dark Eco crates.
 Blue Eco allows the player to move faster, jump slightly higher, move slightly farther using attacks, attract Green Eco and Precursor orbs, and operate certain color coded machines.
 Green Eco is used to restore health, while Yellow Eco allows the player to shoot fire from the character's hands, which can be done "from the hip," or using a scope.
 A hover bike called a "Zoomer" and a large bird known as a "Flut-Flut" are also available for transportation and to gain access to hard-to-reach places.
 "Flut-Flut" also has the ability to attack.
 Power Cells and Precursor Orbs are required to advance the story in The Precursor Legacy, while completing story-related missions and collecting Precursor Orbs unlocks new locations and allows the player to unlock certain "Secrets" in all subsequent entries.